-Ahmed was born in Jericho and at the age of 15 Ahmed joined the local Hamas movement, threw stones, and illegally hoisted Palestinian flags.
-In 1992 Ahmed was sentenced to seven months in prison.
-During family visits Ahmad first learnt of the Oslo agreements and was amazed to hear that the Palestinian flag could be flown freely.
+Ahmed was born in Jericho.
+At the age of 15, Ahmed joined the local Hamas movement.
+He raised Palestinian flags and threw stones at soldiers.
+In 1992 Ahmed was sentenced to seven months in Israeli army prison as a political detainee.
+During family visits Ahmad first learnt of the Oslo agreements and was amazed to learn that the Palestinian flag could now be flown freely.
 In prison Ahmed decided that there must be other ways to fight for liberation without risking death or lengthy prison sentences.

-After a six month rehabilitation Ahmed began to walk, though the bullet is still in his back to this very day.
+After six months of rehabilitation Ahmed slowly began to walk, though the bullet is still in his back to this very day.
 At the age of thirty Ahmed married Hiba, also originally from Gaza.
-Sixteen years have pasted since Hiba has been able to meet her family in Gaza.
-Their four children have never met their own grandparents.
+Sixteen years have passed since Hiba has been able to meet her family in Gaza.
+Their four children have never met their grandparents.

-Ahmed met civilian Israelis for the first time in various dialogue groups during the second intifada and admits that up until then the only thing he knew about Israelis was check posts and soldiers.
-Even Though Ahmed and Hiba lost tens of relatives to the numerous Gaza wars, he thinks that binational cooperation is the only way to end the occupation and achieve peace.
+Ahmed met civilian Israelis for the first time in various dialogue groups during the second intifada.
+He admits that up until then, all he knew about Israelis was from soldiers and check points.
+Even Though Ahmed and Hiba lost tens of their relatives to the numerous wars on Gaza, he thinks that bi-national cooperation is the only way to end the occupation and achieve peace.